Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Introduction

-This paper revisits distributed online optimization subject to coupled inequality constraints, where all involved functions, including objective and constraint functions, are revealed over time, and all agents are unaware of future information.
-To solve this problem, a different algorithm from \cite{lee2017sublinear} is proposed, for which a sublinear regret can be obtained without the assumption on the boundedness of any relevant parameters generated by the designed algorithm.
+This paper revisits distributed online optimization subject to coupled inequality constraints, where all involved functions, including objective and constraint functions, are revealed gradually over time, and all agents are unaware of future information.
+To solve this problem, a different algorithm from \cite{lee2017sublinear} is proposed, which can achieve a sublinear dynamic regret under relaxed conditions.
 The contributions of this paper can be summarized as follows: \begin{enumerate} \item In comparison with \cite{lee2017sublinear}, the results in this paper do not rely on the assumption that Lagrange multipliers generated by the proposed algorithm are bounded.
-Note that the removal of this assumption is nontrivial, thus reducing the conservatism that the aforementioned bounded assumption is employed in \cite{lee2017sublinear}; \item Balanced communication graphs have been used for all agents' information exchange in \cite{lee2017sublinear}.
+Note that the removal of this assumption is nontrivial. \item Balanced communication graphs have been used for all agents' information exchange in \cite{lee2017sublinear}.
 In contrast, more general interaction graphs, i.e., unbalanced graphs, are considered in this paper for distributed online optimization.
-To cope with the imbalance of communication graphs, a push-sum idea \cite{kempe2003gossip,benezit2010weighted,dominguez2011distributed,tsianos2012push,nedic2015distributed,nedic2016stochastic,xi2017dextra} is exploited for designing our algorithm in order to counteract the effect of graph's imbalance. \end{enumerate}
+To cope with the imbalance of communication graphs, a push-sum idea \cite{kempe2003gossip,benezit2010weighted,dominguez2011distributed,tsianos2012push,nedic2015distributed,nedic2016stochastic,xi2017dextra} is exploited for designing our algorithm in order to counteract the effect of graph's imbalance. \item The dynamic regret is used for measuring the performance of the designed algorithm, which is shown to be sublinear when a weighted path variation is sublinear.
+Meanwhile, the metric for the violation of inequality constraints is also proved to be sublinear.
+Moreover, as a special case, the convergence speed for the time-invariant distributed optimization is provided. \end{enumerate}

 The rest of this paper is structured as follows.
-Section II presents some preliminary knowledge and then formulate the considered problem.
+Section II presents some preliminary knowledge and formulates the considered problem.
 Section III provides the main results of this paper, and subsequently, a simulation example is provided for supporting the theoretical results in Section IV.
-In Section V, the regret and constraint violation analysis are given.
-Section VI concludes this paper.
+Section V concludes this paper.